 What we like about it

-If you don’t want to go the secured credit card route but you still want to build your credit, the Capital One Platinum is a no-fuss way to accomplish that financial goal.
-This card boasts $0 in annual fees, no security deposit and eventual access to a higher amount of credit after an account review and five initial on-time payments.
-Besides the simple terms, the Capital One Platinum also touts benefits to support users trying to create a healthier financial future with perks like account alerts, autopay and easy access to your monthly recurring transactions for subscriptions and bills.
+If you don’t want to go the secured credit card route but you still want to build your credit, the Capital One Platinum Credit Card is a no-fuss way to accomplish that financial goal.
+This card boasts $0 in annual fees, no security deposit and be automatically considered for a higher credit line in as little as 6 months.
+Besides the simple terms, the Capital One Platinum Credit Card also touts benefits to support users trying to create a healthier financial future with perks like account alerts, autopay and easy access to your monthly recurring transactions for subscriptions and bills.
 These extras help card users stay vigilant and improve the chances of on-time payments.

 Things to consider